Skip to main content

 Note

-In this step, the shared element already appears in the list of the Shared Dataflow page.
+In this step, the shared dataflow already appears in the list of the Shared Dataflow page.
 You may edit it and add sites later.
 See Add more sites to a shared dataflow.

-8. To find and select sites you want to share dataflow with, scroll through the Compatible Sites column or use the Search for Project or Site IDs and titles field.
+8. To find and select sites you want to share dataflow with, scroll through the Compatible sites list or use the Search for site IDs and titles field.

 Note

-Depending on what element of the dataflow you share, the list of compatible sites differs:
+Depending on what stage of the dataflow you share, the list of compatible sites differs:

-• If you share the intermediate dataflow element, all sites of your account are compatible.
+• If you share the intermediate stage, all sites of your organization are compatible.

-• If you share the export dataflow element, you can see only the sites with the same export channel.
+• If you share the export stage, you can see only the sites that have the same export.

-• The Select All link above the Compatible Sites column to add all sites listed in the column
+• The Select all link above the Compatible sites list to add all sites.

 Compatible sites